Exclusive: U.S. looks to Canada for minerals to build electric vehicles - documents

 “You can’t just rely on projects in the U.S. for supply,” said Pini Althaus, USA Rare Earth’s CEO.
 “You have to collaborate with Canada.”

-Reporting by Ernest Scheyder in Houston and Jeff Lewis in Toronto; Editing by Amran Abocar and Marguerita Choy
+Reporting by Ernest Scheyder in Houston and Jeff Lewis in Toronto; Editing by Amran Abocar, Aurora Ellis and Marguerita Choy

 Our Standards: The Thomson Reuters Trust Principles.